About our English Language Learning Program

 Michael Keane, BA, CELTA.

-Michael Keane has been an ESL instructor since 2012, when he moved to Ukraine and taught English there for a year.
+Michael Keane has been an ESL instructor since 2012, when he moved abroad and taught English for a year.
 He spent the better part of the next ten years teaching ESL at Rutgers-Newark, finding time in the process to get his CELTA certificate from the University of Texas at Austin.
-As a student of Ukrainian and German himself, he knows how difficult it can be to learn a language, and brings empathy and understanding to the classroom
+As a student of languages, he knows how difficult it can be to learn a language, and brings empathy and understanding to the classroom.

 Olga Phelps, MA

-Olga has worked as an instructor of ESL, German, and Russian for over 25 years.
-She holds a masters degree in Linguistics and Education from Herzen University in St. Petersburg, Russia.
-Olga is fluent in Russian and German and is a trained artist.
+Olga has worked as an instructor of ESL and foreign languages for over 25 years.
+She holds a masters degree in Linguistics and Education.
+Olga is fluent in several languages and is also a trained artist.
 She is passionate about teaching and is happy to bring her expertise and enthusiasm to the students at CCM.

 Joan Pinto, MA